yongac/six_degrees_of_jaromir_jagr/README.md

 |-- main.py               # the file to actually run.
 |-- database.py           # code to interact with the database
 |-- scraper.py            # scraping roster data from Hockey Reference
-|-- graph_operations.py   # helpers for BFS functionality
+|-- graph_operations.py   # BFS functionality
-|-- helpers.py            # misc helper functions to de-clutter main.py
+|-- helpers.py
-|-- auto.db               # sqlite DB of player, team, and other required data
 |-- team_info/            # CSVs containing meta data for scraping
 |   |-- team_names.csv    # for converting team_ids to full team names
 |   |-- team_seasons.csv  # tells which season-range to scrape data for
-|   |-- tiny_names.csv    # smaller version of team_names.csv, for testing
+|   |-- ...               # smaller (test) versions of the 2 CSVs above.
-|   |-- tiny_seasons.csv
-|-- auto.db               # a sqlite3 database constructed by database.py using the CSVs above
+|-- 1980_to_2025.db       # sqlite3 database built using database.py + CSVs above
 ```

-*Note:* At this time, the database file `auto.db` is not included in this online repo, but is constructed when running `main.py` for the first time.
-To add more/less data to this database, change the parameters/meta data in `team_names.csv` and/or `team_seasons.csv`.
-To avoid repeatedly scraping, it may be desirable to run this one time for the entire history of NHL roster data and save those in a CSV file.

 ## Design

 1. We set up a SQLite3 database and populate it with player, team, and other data.
-    * The amount of data entered will greatly increase with each iteration of the project.
-    * (Previouly) In Stage 0, it is populated manually (from a text file) with limited data points.
-    * (Previously) In Stage 1, several CSV files are manually prepared and then automatically fed to the database.
-    * (Currently) In Stage 2, we scrape the table data and insert it directly into the database file.
-    * (Forthcoming) In Stage 3, we will revisit this design.
+In this iteration, this is done by scraping many pages of roster data from Hockey-Reference.

 2. After building a table of teammates, we check if tables for breadth-first search (BFS) logic have been constructed.
 They are constructed only once (or periodically) to amortize the cost of BFS across many calls to the function.